Venture Readiness Program (VRP)

 3) To assist these researchers with valuable feedback and knowledge of the requirements to succeed globally with their technologies

-- initiate connection between UTM researchers and other world--class researchers, innovators, entrepreneurs, and funding sources.
+4) To initiate a connection between UTM researchers and other world--class researchers, innovators, entrepreneurs, and funding sources

-- SRI’s 5 DOISRI’s 5 DOI is intended to bring the common language of the Five Disciplines of Innovation program to 20 UTM personnel per day.
+5 DOI is intended to bring the common language of the Five Disciplines of Innovation.
 Participants will each present their own Elevator Pitches prior to breaking into teams and working on three projects.
 Each team will present their Value Proposition in Value Creation Forum format.
 The participants will then be familiar with the terms used in the 5DOI and be able to effectively participate in VCFs held at the university.
 With additional work, they will also be prepared for participation in other commercialization readiness program components.

 - Day 1 General introduction, venture viability, team organization, and team building

 - Day 2 Defining team roles and responsibilities, applying elements of a business model for a new venture, understanding and assessing competitive strategies, learn how to construct marketing and sales plans

 - Day 3 Finalizing the business model, evolving business models, creating go-to-market plans, construct a marketing and sales plan, matching revenues with expenses, financing needs, staffing requirements, pro forma profit & loss statements, cash flow and financing requirements